Birthdays are usually indelibly marked in parents’ brains. When you have twins, doubly so. When you have two sets of twins, even more so.

 Hayley, a goalie, tore hers once while playing at Freedom High School, and again when playing at Ramapo College in New Jersey, which caused her to give up the sport.

-Madison, 16 and a junior at Freedom, also tore hers twice before going to Dr. Avallone for what appears now to have been the perfect fix.
+Madison, 16 and a junior at Freedom, also tore hers twice.

 “They did a great job in following through with physical therapy, every one of them.
 They wanted to get better because they lead active lives and wanted to get back to that.
 From mom and dad all the way down through the kids, I’ve had interaction with every one of them.”